Matixy/F1-Racing-pygame/README.md

-F1 racing game created by using pygame
+# F1 racing game
+  created on school project using pygame and screeninfo modules